jic035/BIMM182/README.md

 For high penalties, mismatches and indels are discouraged to keep high alignment score.
 The algorithm favors very short and high-confidence alignments that have good matchings.
 The abrupt change occurs when the cost of introducing a mismatch or a gap is outweighed by the benefit of continuing the alignment.
 It's at this threshold where the algorithm shifts from a conservative to a more permissive behavior.

 ### Q4
+To save memory, did not keep the entire scoring matrix.
+Used two rows to compute scores: `prev_score_row` and `curr_score_row`.
+For traceback puspose, also used two rows (`prev_length_row` and `curr_length_row`) to compute the length of alignment that reaches each cell in the "matrix".
+Stored 1) the highest score, 2) the coordinates on the two sequences that generates the highest score, and 3) the length of alignment that produced the highest score.

+With the coordinates and the length of alignment, it is possible to reconstruct the alignment.

+Sliced the sequences.
+Starting from the coordinates, trace n bases backwards, where n = length of alignment.

+Since the sliced sequences are much shorter.
+It is possible to run locAL.py that computes and stores the entire scoring matrix, which makes backtracking straightforward.

+To run local alignment on the sliced sequences, `from locAL import LocalAlignment` function.

+---
 Memory usage for **linear-space** local alignment.

 `python3 Linear_locAL.py p4seqs.fasta -m 1 -s -10 -d -1 -a`